samiralam/rules-compendium/docs/phb/3-character-classes/druid.md

 Druids of the Circle of the Moon draw on lunar magic to transform themselves.
 Their order gathers under the moon to share news and perform rituals.

 Changeable as the moon, a Druid of this circle might prowl as a great cat one night, soar over the treetops as an eagle the next day, and then crash through undergrowth as a bear to drive off a trespassing monster.
-The wild is in the Druid’s blood.
+The wild is in the Druid's blood.

 #### Level 3: Circle Forms